-In terms of Section 148 of the Companies Act 2013 read with Companies (Cost records andaudits) Rules 2014 as amended Carbon Rod products manufactured by the Company andfalling under the specified Central Excise Tariff Act heading are not covered under the ambit of mandatory cost audit .
+In terms of Section 148 of the Companies Act 2013 read with Companies (Cost recordsand audits) Rules 2014 includes any amendment and notifications thereof Carbon Rodsmanufactured by your Company are not covered under the ambit of mandatory cost audit .

 The Company has received necessary declaration from each Independent Directors of theCompany under Section 149(7) of the Companies Act 2013 that the Independent Directors ofthe Company meet with the criteria of their Independence laid down in Section 149(6).

-There was no change in the nature of business during FY 2017-18.
+b) There was no change in the nature of business during FY 2018-19.

-No significant material orders were passed by the regulators or court during thefinancial year which would have impacted the going concern status of the Company'soperation in the future.
+c) No significant material orders were passed by the regulators or Court during thefinancial year which would have impacted the going concern status of the Company'soperation in the future.